PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-This is the code from the Mario Pyramid tutorials you will do after this lecture.
+This is the code from one of the tutorials (called "Marios Pyramid") you will do after this lecture.

-Now add some "breakpoints" to the code by clicking next to the line numbers.
+Don't worry about trying to understand it.
+For now we'll learn to use adebugger.
+Add some "breakpoints" to the code by clicking next to the line numbers.

 ![replit set breakpoints](/Assets/replit_set_breakpoints.gif)